Understanding Home Equity: What are the Benefits

 Equity can also be used to pay for a considerable cost like college tuition or a wedding.
 Again, it’s your money, so it’s your choice on how to spend it.
 If you’re interested in taking advantage of the equity in your home but are unsure how to get started, we recommend reading our article on home equity loans.

 Finally, if you’re 62 years of age or older, you can take advantage of your home equity through a reverse mortgage.
 As a borrower, you are required to continue paying for homeowners insurance, property taxes, and basic home maintenance.
 Should you be able to maintain the property and keep up with such payments, you may be able to take out funds from your home without giving up ownership.
 This results in you being able to use the equity to pay off an existing mortgage or to preserve your retirement savings, as a reverse mortgage can provide you access to tax-free cash.

 Is it possible to have negative equity?

 Yes.
-If your mortgage balance is greater than your home’s current value, you could find yourself with negative equity.
+If your mortgage balance is higher than your home’s current value, you could find yourself with negative equity.
 This usually aligns with a slowing of the economy that results in home prices dropping.
 Another common industry term is “underwater.”
-In the event your home is underwater, there are options that may help you recover.
+In the event your home is underwater, some options may help you recover.
 For example, the Home Affordable Refinance Program (HARP) was designed specifically for people whose equity was negatively impacted as a result of the 2008 market crash.
 Thanks to HARP, homeowners could (and still can until December 31, 2018) refinance their loans to better terms.

 To learn more, give one of our salary-based mortgage consultants a call.
 We can help you better understand equity, as well as the personal benefits it can offer to better your financial situation.